All Products

 • The ECS instance is deployed in a virtual private cloud (VPC).
 If the ECS instance is in the classic network, you must migrate the ECS instance from the classic network to a VPC.
 For more information, see Migrate ECS instances from the classic network to a VPC.

 • Snapshots are created for the source operating system and data for backup, so that you can restore the source operating system and data if necessary.
-For more information, see Create a snapshot for a disk.
+For more information, see Create a snapshot.

 Important